rbind/blog.jemu.name/content/post/2014-02-03-service-interface-changes-in-a-nutshell.md

 title: Service Interface Changes in a nutshell
 ---

-Am Beispiel der jüngsten Twitter webinterface Deisgnänderungen.
+Regarding the most recent Twitter web-interface changes.
-Auch anwendbar auf Facebook webinterface Designänderungen, mobile clients, etc. yadda yadda.
+Also applicable to Facebook changes, mobile clients, etc. yadda yadda.

 1. `$service` changes interface design of `$client`
 2. People complain about changes